 You take the Foundation first followed by the Intermediate and then the Full once you have passed both the others.
 Progression through each stage is not compulsory – you may stay at whatever stage you wish and enjoy the privileges that licence offers.

-The Foundation and Intermediate consists of short exams and practical assessments and the Full is a longer exam, each stage requires more knowledge and offers greater privileges such as increased power, bands and methods of operating.
-But don’t be put off by the thought of the exams the Foundation and Intermediate exams and practicals are straightforward.
+The Foundation and Intermediate consists of short exams and the Full is a longer exam.
+Each stage requires more knowledge and offers greater privileges such as increased power, bands and methods of operating.
+But don’t be put off by the thought of the exams the Foundation and Intermediate exams are straightforward and there is no longer a requirement to demonstrate practical skills.

 The following video by Essex Ham gives an introduction to Amateur Radio and the Foundation licence.